Wild Life (Wings album)

 After the rehearsals at Rude, the recording moved to Abbey Road Studios, where the album was completed in a few weeks.
 According to drummer Denny Seiwell, five of the eight recorded tracks were done in one take.
 One almost definite example of this is "Mumbo", the opener on the album.
 According to Clark, they were jamming and Clark decided to start recording.
 McCartney, upon noticing, shouted "Take it, Tony" and started ad-libbing lyrics.[6]

-On the promotional album The Complete Audio Guide to the Alan Parsons Project, Parsons discusses how he did a rough mix of "I Am Your Singer" that Paul liked so much, he used it for the final mix on the album.
+On the promotional album The Complete Audio Guide to the Alan Parsons Project, Parsons discusses how he created a rough mix of "I Am Your Singer" that Paul liked so much, he used it for the final mix on the album.

 Music and lyrics